BehindTimes/DynamixDump/README.md

 This code was quickly written, and assuming a perfect copy of the game (unmodded), so I didn't add any real error detection, where there probably should be some.

 Also attached is a program to compress and decompress the LZW files.
 It's matched every file I've put it through for Willy Beamish and Rise of the Dragon, but I haven't done a full test of every single compressed section in their games, so there might be a bug or two.
-(This tries to do an exact compression, rather than a lazy LZW compression from
+(This tries to do an exact matching compression, rather than a lazy LZW compression from

 https://www.vogons.org/viewtopic.php?p=273120#273120